HPSoftware/node-offline-debug/README.md

 To contribute to node_offline_debug, please use GitHub pull requests:
 * You MUST write a clear title and description of your change.
 * You SHOULD have descriptive commit comments, and you are encouraged to rebase and squash commits.
 * As with most instrumentation, perfromance overhead on the instrumented application should be minimized at all costs.
-Please test and make sure that your changes did not increase the overhead, by running a few simple scenarios of the instrumented application and comparing their single user performance: without 'requiring' node_offline_debig, with 'require' but with no function tracking, with a single function tracked and with many functions tracked.
+Please test and make sure that your changes did not increase the overhead, by running a few simple scenarios of the instrumented application and comparing their single user performance: without 'requiring' node_offline_debug, with 'require' but with no function tracking, with a single function tracked and with many functions tracked.

 ## Credits